RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 6. `TrisoftCmdlet.cs` says `[assembly: ComVisible(false)]` ... brrr?
 Why?
 Removed
 1. Build `Debug` in the same way as `Release` with copied `Scripts` folder (also the only folder for PSScriptAnalyzer to enforce) so that `ISHRemote.PesterSetup.ps1` can keep pointing to the `Debug` packaged ISHRemote.
 2. Aligned Session, so `New-IshSession` and `Test-IshSession` with upcoming 0.14 (#132) including PesterV5 tests.
+3. Make sure TLS 1.3 is activated (possible since net4.8 and higher)
+4. Is `CertificateValidationHelper.cs` and `ServicePointManagerHelper.cs` still the way to do certificate bypass?
+Not according to https://github.com/dotnet/runtime/issues/26048 perhaps needs platform-pragma between Windows PowerShell and PowerShell (Core).
+Nope solved it via `#115 Enabling Tls13 and IshSession based IgnoreSslPolicyErrors overwrite by switching to ChannelFactor instead of SoapClient.
+Crosslinking #102 on Tls13 and #22 as IshSession control Ssl-overwrite instead of AppDomain`
+    > In .NET Core, ServicePointManager affects only HttpWebRequest.
+It does not affect HttpClient.
+You should be able to use HttpClientHandler.ServerCertificateValidationCallback to achieve the same.
+In .NET Framework, the built-in HttpClient is built on top of HttpWebRequest, therefore ServicePointManager settings will apply to it.

 ## Next
 1. `New-IshSession -WsBaseUrl .../ISHWS/ -IshUserName ... -IshPassword -Protocol [AsmxAuthenticationContext (default) | OpenApiBasicAuthentication | OpenApiOpenConnectId]` so Protocol as a parameter to use in Switch-cases in every cmdlet on how to route the code